Presidency of Joe Biden: Cabinet

 Biden selected Antony Blinken to be secretary of state, Linda Thomas-Greenfield as ambassador to the United Nations, and Jake Sullivan as national security advisor.

 On November 23, 2020, Biden announced Alejandro Mayorkas to be his choice for Secretary of Homeland Security and Avril Haines as Director of National Intelligence.
 Throughout December and January, Biden continued to select cabinet members, including Marty Walsh, the then current mayor of Boston, as his Secretary of Labor.

 Biden altered his cabinet structure, elevating the chair of the Council of Economic Advisers, director of the Office of Science and Technology Policy, and ambassador to the United Nations as cabinet-level positions.
 Biden removed the director of the Central Intelligence Agency from his official cabinet at the onset of his presidency, but he restored it to the cabinet in 2023.

 While administering the oath of office to hundreds of White House officials through video conferencing, Biden called for more civility in politics, saying: "If you ever work with me and I hear you treat another colleague with disrespect, talk down to someone, I promise you I will fire you on the spot. ...
 No ifs, ands, or buts."

 Judicial appointments

 Of the Article III judges nominated by Biden, 235 of them were confirmed by the United States Senate, including: one associate justice of the Supreme Court of the United States, 45 judges for the United States courts of appeals, 187 judges for the United States district courts and two judges for the United States Court of International Trade.
 Biden appointed the most federal judges during the first two years of any presidency since John F. Kennedy.

+Notably, President Biden declined to select a nominee for a judicial vacancy on the Third Circuit in his home state of Delaware even though the vacancy was announced eight months before his term ended.
+Biden's decision not to fill the vacancy in his home state of Delaware on the Third Circuit and unsuccessful nomination of Adeel A. Mangi to another Third Circuit vacancy allowed President Trump to fill both seats in 2025 and flip the Third Circuit to a conservative majority.